shawnaxsom/treadon-alwaysgreen-watchface/README.md

 # TreadOn Watchface for Fitbit Versa Lite

+## Features

+This is a watchface for Fitbit watch devices.
+I'm using a Versa Lite, so it is optimized for that I suppose.

+The watch at this point shows:

+- Total steps delta compared to expected steps (currently hard-coded to 10k steps goal 8am-8pm)
+- Steps this hour
+- Current Time
+- Total Steps

 ## Getting Started

 First, install the Fitbit OS Simulator.
 Versa Lite doesn't currently support a Developer Bridge.